mesosphere/exhibitor-tls-artifacts-gen/README.md

   https://docs.mesosphere.com/1.13/security/ent/tls-ssl/exhibitor-tls/

 Options:
-  -d, --dir TEXT  Directory to put artifacts in.
+  -d, --output-directory TEXT  Directory to put artifacts in.
   --help          Show this message and exit.
 ```

 ## Artifact Usage

-All artifacts are found in `./artifacts/node_IP` or in the user specified directory.
+All artifacts are found in `./artifacts` or in the user specified directory.
+This
+tool creates sub-directories for each `NODE`.
+If the node ip address is `10.10.10.10`,
+the artifacts for that node will land in `<artifacts_dir>/node_10_10_10_10/`.

 * `clientstore.jks`
     * Contains `client-cert.pem` and `client-key.pem`.